byishimo1234-glitch/alu-shell/permissions/README.md

-Command that prints all the groups the current user is part of
+Command that changes the owner of the file hello to the user betty